High Blood Pressure and Chinese Medicine

 Liver heat can be a result of many things including Liver Qi Stagnation, Liver Yin Deficiency, and Liver Blood Deficiency.
 Blood and Yin are cooling in nature and when they are depleted, Deficient Heat develops.
 In Nature as in our bodies, heat rises.
 Liver imbalances are almost always part of the high blood pressure pattern of disease and the Liver must be soothed in order to quell Liver Fire Blazing Upward.
 While some cases of Hypertension are A-symptomatic, Liver imbalances are marked by anger, frustration, headaches, bouts of depression, rib pain, head distension, menstrual disorders for women, or dizziness.
-Look to Peaceful Warrior formula for 2-3 months followed by Free and Easy Wanderer formula.
+Consider our organic Free and Easy Wanderer formula!

 Liver-Kidney Imbalances Causing High Blood Pressure

 Liver Yin Deficiency is often a pattern of hypertension as mentioned above.
 The Kidney energetic organ system is the source of all Yin in the body and Kidney Yin Deficiency often pre-dates Liver Yin Deficiency.
 Symptoms of Yin Deficiency include dry throat, thirst, and hot flashes, ringing in the ears, knee soreness, lower back pain, or ED in men.
-Look to Free and Easy Wanderer formula and Yin Valley formula used together.
+Consider our organic Yin Valley formula!

 Liver-Heart Imbalances and High Blood Pressure

 High Blood Pressure is often associated with the cardiovascular system, and it is very common for Heart Qi Deficiency indications to be part of the pattern of disharmony with Hypertension; these would include palpitations, insomnia, sensation of the heart, disturbing dreams, or circulatory issues associated with Heart Qi Deficiency, Heart Blood Deficiency, Blood Stagnation, or Liver Fire Blazing Up to Harass the Heart.
-Look to Free and Easy Wanderer formula and Blood Mansion formula.
+Consider our organic Blood Mansion formula!

 High Blood Pressure is generally the result of poor lifestyle habits, prolonged stress, and/or genetic disposition.
 By the time hypertension has been diagnosed, the imbalances that are at the 'root' of the conditions have typically been developing for many years; because of this, high blood pressure is viewed as a chronic condition from the onset and is not easily treated with natural medicine.